soap-tastes-ok/thermo-ml/README.rst

 Examples
 ========

-1. Parsing chemical formula into atoms
+1. Parse chemical formula into atoms
 --------------------------------------

 To parse a chemical formula into it's constituent atoms, use the `ChemParser` module.